-EDINBURGH, Scotland — It’s easy to write off our gaming addiction as a waste of time.
+EDINBURGH, Scotland – It’s easy to write off our gaming addiction as a waste of time.
 But game designer Jane McGonigal argues the exact opposite; that games can actually extend our life expectancy.
 And she has the data to support it.
+Between this revelation and the list of 12 Genius Ways To Make Money Playing Video Games, it appears there are very few reasons to switch off the games console.

 McGonial, who previously advocated that the world collectively play 21 billion hours of games per week, started her presentation at TED Global by citing a widely-circulated study of the most common regrets of people on their death beds.